NORKA

 1907 photograph of Heinrich and Elisabeth and their five daughters; Katharina, Elisabeth, Dora, Mary and Eva.
 Courtesy of Louis Schleuger.

 Nicolaus [Nick] Schleicher married Magdalena Dinges [aka Magalina, Nadalaine Ginges] 22 January 1880 in Norka.
-Magdalena was born 22 November 1859 in Norka, Russia and died from a paralytic stroke on 3 November 1940 in Berthoud, Colorado.
-Nick died 6 April 1944 in Fort Collins, Colorado.
+Magdalena was born on 22 November 1859 in Norka, Russia, and died from a paralytic stroke on 3 November 1940 in Berthoud, Colorado.
+Nick died on 6 April 1944 in Fort Collins, Colorado.
 Both Nick and Magdalene are interned in the Greenlawn Cemetery in Berthoud.
-Nick immigrated to America in 1903, settling first in Lincoln, Nebraska and then three years later moved to Berthoud, Colorado.
+Nick immigrated to America in 1903, settling in Lincoln, Nebraska, and then moving to Berthoud, Colorado, three years later.
 Magdalena immigrated in 1904 with her family, settling in Herrington, Kansas.
-Later she joined Nick in Lincoln.
+Later, she joined Nick in Lincoln.
 They farmed until retirement in 1942.

 Nicolaus and Magdalena Schleicher